syncfusion-content/wpf-docs/wpf/GridControl/Testability-Frameworks.md

-> Note: The assert window is displayed as below.
+N> The assert window is displayed as below.